nylander/vim/README.md

        └── vimrc

-To setup on a new machine, see the [Replication... section below](#replicating-the-repository-on-a-new-machine)
+To setup on a new machine, see the [Replication... section](#replicating-the-repository-on-a-new-machine) below.

-## Some notes
+## Notes

 ### File `vimrc`